 KRS 91A.080 authorizes local governments to impose and collect license fees or taxes upon insurance companies for the privilege of engaging in the business of insurance.
+The license fees or taxes are based on "premium" as defined in KRS 304.14-030.
 "Local government" is defined by KRS 91A.0802(1) as a "city, county, charter county, consolidated local government, urban-county government, or unified local government."
 Newly adopted or amended license fees or taxes become effective July 1 of each year on a prospective basis only.
 KRS 91A.080(1) requires the commissioner of insurance to notify each insurance company engaged in the business of insurance in the Commonwealth of the license fees or taxes no less than 85 days prior to the effective date.
-Accordingly, attached are the 2016-2017 Kentucky Local Government Premium Tax Schedule and the listing of payees and addresses.
-Local governments that have adopted or amended their taxes, payees, or addresses since the publication of Revised Bulletin 2015-02 (the 2016-2017 tax schedule) are indicated with an asterisk ().
+Accordingly, attached are the 2017-2018 Kentucky Local Government Premium Tax Schedule and the listing of payees and addresses.

+Local governments that have adopted or amended their taxes, payees, or addresses since the publication of Revised Bulletin 2016-01 (the 2016-2017 tax schedule) are indicated with an asterisk ().
 Please also note changes in tax code identifications.

 Surplus lines brokers are subject to the payment of local government premium taxes pursuant to KRS 304.10-180(1)(c).
-Consequently, surplus lines brokers are obligated to comply with the provisions of KRS Chapter 91A.080 as well as insurance companies.
-Insurance companies and surplus lines brokers must adopt procedures to conform to the 2016-2017 tax schedule by July 1, 2016.
-The 2016-2017 tax schedule applies only to premiums received between July 1, 2016, through June 30, 2017.
+Consequently, surplus lines brokers and insurance companies are obligated to comply with the provisions of KRS Chapter 91A.080.
+Insurance companies and surplus lines brokers must adopt procedures to conform to the 2017-2018 tax schedule by July 1, 2017.
+The 2017-2018 tax schedule applies only to premiums received July 1, 2017, through June 30, 2018.